mitselek/t88otsing/honest_cv_guidelines.md

 2. **Markdown Quality**

-   - **ALWAYS run VS Code markdown linter** after creating or modifying any markdown document
-   - Fix all linting issues (MD022, MD032, MD034, MD009, MD047, etc.)
+   - Run markdown linter and fix all formatting issues (see `technical_notes.md` for details)
    - Ensure consistent formatting and structure

 3. **Honesty Review**